radon-h2020/radon-decomposition-tool/README.md

 2. Download the resultant model from the server:

 		curl -X GET http://ec2-108-128-104-167.eu-west-1.compute.amazonaws.com:9000/files/model.yml -o open_model.yml
 It is ***HIGHLY RECOMMENDED*** to use a different filename for each uploaded model, e.g. putting a UUID into the filename (`model_5da82fdc-ae4c-48c4-ab5f-369a9a4fdee3.yml`), so as to minimize the possibility of collisions between concurrent requests.
+Last but ***MOST IMPORTANTLY***, do not upload a model with any sensitive information, e.g. a pair of AWS access key id and secrete access key.
+We currently cannot prevent other users from accessing your models in the server.